-A team of experienced consultants in the field of food, science and communications is responsible for the coordination of all activities and communication of Choices International.
+A team of experienced consultants in the field of food, science and communications is responsible for the coordination of all activities and communication of Choices International, consisting of an international secretariat and a regional East Asian Secretariat.

 As Managing Director of Choices International, Rutger Schilpzand supports national healthy food choice initiatives, based on the Choices program, worldwide.
 Rutger (1953) studied Human Nutrition at Wageningen University and has worked as a freelance science writer, a campaigner for OxfamNovib and for consumer organisations.
 As such, he was the initiator of the Clean Clothes (Schone Kleren) Foundation and member of the board of the Max Havelaar Foundation.
 Rutger Schilpzand is co-founder of the Ghana Schoolfeeding Programme that now serves 1,5 million meals daily to Ghanaian school kids.
 He has worked as a strategic consultant in nutrition at Schuttelaar & Partners, where he initiated two business units with 1M€ annual turnover.
 In 2005 he initiated the Future of Food seminars initiative, a series of international high level seminars about future developments in the global food system.
 Rutger is co-author of “De strategische Stakeholderdialoog”, the first study into experiences and expectations from business and with stakeholder dialogue in the Netherlands.